 Written and directed by Pascal Laugier, Martyrs brings the term “torture porn” to a new level.
 It follows a young woman, Lucie, who was kidnapped and tortured as a child, and 15 years later decides to track down those responsible and kill them.
 Her friend, Anna, gets dragged into the plot, and the things she discovers along the way, finding herself on the edge between life and death, are as thought-provoking as they are horrifying.

 If you’re in the mood to stab the patriarchy’s eyes out and leave it bleeding in the middle of the desert, then cue up Revenge, a feminist-exploitation fusion directed by Coralie Fargeat.
-After being assaulted and left for dead, a young woman (played by Matilda Lutz) struggles for survival and vengeance in this brutal, bloody, and surprisingly stylish action flick.
+After being assaulted and left for dead, a young woman (played by Matilda Lutz) struggles for survival and vengeance in this brutal, bloody, and surprisingly stylish horror-action flick.

-This Netflix show, released on October 16, reimagines the French Revolution through the eyes of Joseph Guillotin, the doctor and inventor for whom the guillotine was named.
+This Netflix show, released on October 16, reimagines the French Revolution through the eyes of Joseph Guillotin, a doctor and the inventor after whom the guillotine was named.
 But it’s about more than just a different perspective: part historical fiction, part thriller, part science fiction/fantasy, La Révolution transforms the phrase “blue blood” from a social position into an actual disease.
 Assisted by royal rebels and spying servants, Guillotin sets out to learn more about this mysterious ailment, and correct years of social injustice in France.

 Featured Image: Stock Photos from Thongden Studio / Shutterstock